|Type of tour:||Guided|

 Day 14: Safari in Etosha National Park

 Transfer to the famous Etosha National Park.
-Here, with the exception of the buffalo, we can see the ‘Big 4’ elephant, lion, leopard and rhino.
-You can see cheetah, jackals, giraffe and large herds of common zebra and springbok.
+Here, with the exception of the buffalo, we can see the "Big 4" elephant, lion, leopard, and rhino.
+In addition you may see cheetah, jackals, giraffe and large herds of common zebra and springbok.
 We will stay in bungalows in the safari camp.

 Day 15: More game viewing in Etosha National Park